 USAF Aircraft Parking Apron

-Construction of an aircraft parking apron valued at US$24 million.
-This project was awarded to AECOM Construction, Inc., a US company.
-Construction commenced in late 2018.
+Construction of an aircraft parking apron valued at US$28.6 million.
+This project was awarded to AECOM Construction, Inc., a US company which sub-contracted multiple Australian companies.
+Construction was completed in late 2020.

 USFPI Modular Accommodation

 Construction of modular living-in accommodation valued at A$13.4 million.
 This project was awarded to Tiwi Partners, an Indigenous company.
-Construction was completed in early 2020.
+Construction commenced in 2019 and was completed in early 2020.

 Under the Force Posture Agreement, all infrastructure projects are subject to open procurements.